sonybinhle/im-merge/README.md

 There is two problems with the above implementation:

 * It looks the same and repetitive for many reducers, the main purpose is still merging objects in the immutable manner.
-* Deeply nested object update with be even harder.
+* Deeply nested object update will be even harder.

 We could rewrite it as: